bryanveloso/dotfiles/README.md

 Running this will overwrite your existing `.zshrc` file, so make sure to **back it up** first!
-I claim no responsibility for any absent-mindedness except my own.
+I claim no responsibility for any absent-mindedness (except my own).
 This will also add an unsightly `bin` directory to your home folder.
 If you don't want to see this in Finder:

     chflags hidden ~/bin